This Easy Roasted Chicken Thighs and Potato recipe has it all! Tender chicken and crispy potatoes all cooked up on one pan for easy clean up .

 - Yes, a resounding yes!
 Simply cut your potatoes in one inch pieces to accommodate a reduced cooking time of about 30 minutes.

-How to make Roasted Chicken Thighs and Potatoes:
+How to make Oven Roasted Potatoes and Chicken Recipe:

 Line a large baking sheet with foil for easy clean up.
 We used Yukon Gold potatoes but any potato will do.
 Red or white work the best as they are a bit more firm but you can sub a russet in a pinch.